perliedman/ocad2tiles/README.md

 The tool will create a number of directories, one per zoom level, in the output path.
 It also creates a small demo HTML page, `index.html`, where you can see the tiles result in a Leaflet map.

+Optionally, using the `--serve` option, the tool will start a web server which can serve the tiles, as well as the demo web page.
+This is a great way to quickly test configuration without generating a lot of tiles.

 Tiles are currently always written in PNG format.

 Example: